KLORNO/langmodel-flow/README.md

     fmt.Println(res, err)

     // Output:
-    // The company Rainbow Socks Co
+    // The company Rainbow Socks Co makes colorful socks and their slogan is "Life is too short for boring socks – let us add some c